panoply/spx/readme.md

 ## @brixtol/pjax

-A blazing fast, lightweight (5kb gzipped), feature full drop-in new generation pjax solution for SSR web applications.
-Supports multiple fragment replacements, appends and prepends, pre-fetching capabilities via mouse, pointer, touch and intersection event and snapshot caching which prevent subsequent requests for occurring resulting in instantaneous navigation.
+A blazing fast, lightweight (5kb gzipped), feature full drop-in next generation pjax solution for SSR web applications.
+Supports multiple fragment replacements, appends and prepends.
+Pre-fetching capabilities via mouse, pointer, touch and intersection events and snapshot caching which prevent subsequent requests for occurring that results in instantaneous navigation.

+**Note:** _This is still in beta stage, use it with care, expect some changes to be shipped before official release._

+### Example

+We are using this module live on our [webshop](https://brixtoltextiles.com).

 ## Install